gatsbyjs/gatsby/docs/docs/preprocessing-external-images.md

 In your `gatsby-node.js` file, you can do some processing to create file nodes for the custom `featuredImgUrl` Frontmatter field.

-As we may not want all blog posts to have a featured image, we should define some GraphQL types with the [Schema Customization API](/docs/schema-customization/).
-Explicitly defining these types allows you to not need to add the fields in the frontmatter to every single blog post and will return `null` when not present.
-Even if there are no blog posts with these fields, the type will still exist in the schema and can be used in your code.
+As you may not want to require all blog posts to have a featured image, you can define some GraphQL types with Gatsby's [Schema Customization API](/docs/schema-customization/) to provide flexibility and control with your queries.
+Explicitly defining these types allows you to return `null` when a blog post does not contain a featured image in its frontmatter data.
+Even if there are no blog posts with these data fields, the type will still exist in the schema and can be used in your code.

 ```js:title=gatsby-node.js
 const { createRemoteFileNode } = require("gatsby-source-filesystem")